telerik/reporting-docs/knowledge-base/error-resource-not-found-after-finishing-the-item-template-wizard.md

 ```

 ## Cause\Possible Cause(s)
-This issue is caused by the fact that since [Telerik Reporting R2 2019 (13.1.19.514)](https://www.telerik.com/support/whats-new/reporting/release-history/progress-telerik-reporting-r2-2019-13-1-19-514) release, the viewer dependencies are served from the service.
+This issue is caused by the fact that since [Telerik Reporting R2 2019 (13.1.19.514)](https://www.telerik.com/support/whats-new/reporting/release-history/progress-telerik-reporting-r2-2019-13-1-19-514) release, the viewer dependencies are served by the service.

 ## Solution
 As this is caused by a relative path to the resource, you can just reference the absolute path to the report viewer script, e.g. replace the generated script path with the following: